Keeping your baby clean is an important part of caring for your newborn.

 - To start, place your baby into the bath by cradling your baby’s head with one arm, supporting her head and neck with the other arm.
 Gently lower her into the bath, feet first, keeping a close hold at all times.
 Start by splashing water gently of their body and head.
 Gently wash your baby’s genitals and bottom last making sure you get into all the creases.

-- Get a good grip, soap can make baby slippery.
+- Get a good grip, bath oil can make baby slippery.
 Toweling gloves can be very handy and also act like a wash cloth.

 - Once you have finished bathing your newborn, gently lift him out of the water supporting your baby’s head and neck, then place him on his back on a clean, dry, soft towel (hooded are good) and pat dry – making sure you get into all the folds.